-The battleground which hosted sloops, ships and brigs with their cannons and long guns have since been replaced by sleek sailboats and yachts in the downtown Put-in-Bay Docks.
-In the spring summer and fall season pleasure craft from all around Lake Erie plot their course to Put-in-Bay Ohio to enjoy the Put-in-Bay History which has shaped the island to what it is today.
+The battleground which hosted sloops, ships, and brigs with their cannons and long guns have since been replaced by sleek sailboats and yachts in the downtown Put-in-Bay Docks.
+In the spring summer and fall season pleasure craft from all around Lake Erie plot their course to Put-in-Bay Ohio to enjoy the Put-in-Bay History which has shaped the island into what it is today.
 On any given day 1000’s of tourists hop on the Put-in-Bay Ferry for a short ride across Lake Erie to enjoy the many Put-in-Bay attractions, great restaurants and vibrant nightlife the small Lake Erie Island has to offer.

 Put-in-Bay History shows the earliest visitors were American Indians and is evidenced by the many arrowheads, stone axes, and other implements of blue and white flints that to this day are still turned up during construction.
 When Winter ice conditions allowed the crossing of Lake Erie from the mainland, the American Indians would come to hunt raccoons and other animals.

-Louis Jolliet, the French explorer and fur trader was the first white man to travel on the lake according to Put-in-Bay History.
-An group of unidentified explorers sailed among the islands in the summer of 1784.
+Louis Jolliet, the French explorer, and fur trader was the first white man to travel on the lake according to Put-in-Bay History.
+A group of unidentified explorers sailed among the islands in the summer of 1784.
 Charts were created of the islands, naming one of them Pudding Bay because the harbors shape resembled a pudding bag.
 Several Put-in-Bay History log books referred to the harbor as Puden Bay.
-Connecticut laid claim to the Lake Erie islands land tracts which was then known as the Western Reserve.
+Connecticut laid claim to the Lake Erie islands land tracts which were then known as the Western Reserve.
 The French were the earliest known white inhabitants to occupy the Lake Erie Islands.

 In the summer and fall of 1811, Seth Done arrived with a group of laborers who worked to clear over 110 acres of land to plant wheat and other crops.
 Soon thereafter he imported 150 hogs and over 400 sheep which grazed on an abundance of hickory and acorn nuts found on the island.
 Soon after this, British Soldiers in the war of 1812 arrived and drove the settlers off the island and destroying the crops and livestock.